-- 3. To help students better understand wage expectations and career progression, the Regional Director for Employer Engagement could work with faculty members and administrators to define common career paths and job titles within occupations.
-This information can then be shared with counselors so that students can learn about their career options and how their earnings potential changes with additional education and experience. - 4.
-To determine if the region's community colleges are training for the right KSAs, the Retail, Hospitality, and Tourism Regional Director for Employer Engagement should convene employers in a "regional advisory group" where employers can review program KSAs, provide feedback, and validate the KSAs' current relevance and demand in the labor market.
+3. To help students better understand wage expectations and career progression, the Regional Employer Engagement Team could work with faculty members and administrators to define common career paths and job titles within occupations.
+This information can then be shared with counselors so that students can learn about their career options and how their earnings potential changes with additional education and experience.

+4. To determine if the region's community colleges are training for the right KSAs, the Regional Employer Engagement Team should convene employers in a "regional advisory group" where employers can review program KSAs, provide feedback, and validate the KSAs' current relevance and demand in the labor market.